ialexi/sc-docs/src/contributors-guide/ace/index.md

 Ace 2.0 Contributors' Guide
 ===========================

 Ace 2.0 is a work-in-progress.
-You may contribute by (in order of difficulty, and inverse order of how helpful it would be :):
+You may contribute by (in ascending order of difficulty, and how helpful it would be :):

 - Creating art for unthemed controls
 - Creating CSS to theme controls